xsf3190/oracle-to-github-backup/README.md

 Automatic backup of selected ORACLE object definitions and data to a designated GITHUB repository.

-Designed to backup applications and data built on the Oracle OCI platform, for example, using the "always free" offering.
+Designed to backup relatively small data sets built on the Oracle OCI platform, e.g. "always free".

 Individual file exports should not exceed Github recommendation of 50MB.